Author: Guest Contributor

 What we eat and how we feel are linked in very complex ways.
 A healthy approach to eating is centered on savoring flavor, eating to satisfaction, and increasing energy, rather than focusing on weight.
 Check your balance of low-calorie foods, nutrient-dense foods (providing many nutrients per calorie), and foods that are calorie dense but nutrient poor.
 Most Americans need to eat more fresh whole foods (in contrast to processed, highly refined foods).
 Try to add more whole grains, fresh fruits and vegetables, and legumes into your meals.
 Pair these carbohydrate-rich foods with a healthy fat or lean protein to extend satisfaction.

 If adding more fruits and vegetables sounds ominous, look to “finger food” versions that preschool kids love — carrot and celery sticks, cherry tomatoes, broccoli florets, grapes, berries, and dried fruits.
-All are nutritional powerhouses packed with antioxidants.
+All are nutritional powerhouses packed with antioxidants which will lead to living a healthier lifestyle.

 Limit saturated fats and trans fats, and aim to eat more foods rich in anti-inflammatory omega-3 fatty acids to cut your risk of cardiovascular disease and maybe even improve your health and depressed moods.
 The equivalent of just one gram of EPA/DHA (eicosapentaenoic acid/docosahexaenoic acid) daily is recommended.
 Eating cold-water oily fish (wild salmon, herring, sardines, trout) two to three times per week will provide both EPA and DHA.
 Adding up to two tablespoons of ground flaxseed and eating meat, milk, and cheese from grass-fed animals will provide you with a healthy dose of omega-3s.